tektoncd/pipeline/docs/pipelines.md

           - build-frontend
 ```

-This will result in the following execution graph:
+executes according to the following graph:

 ```none
         |            |